 Generalizability of randomized trials has become a ‘‘hot topic” over the last five years, both due to philosophical criticism of the randomized trial as a study design, and also due to innovations in computer science and epidemiologic methodology.
 My research agenda pursues this topic from a different perspective.
 With my coauthors, I have proposed a new framework for reasoning about generalizability based on counterfactual models that formalize certain intuitive arguments that have arisen independently multiple times in the earlier literature.
 For more information, see the “publications” section of this website.

-From January 2020, I am a Lecturer in Epidemiology at the Royal College of Surgeons in Ireland (on a 6-month maternity cover contract).
-I qualified in medicine at RCSI in 2008, and later obtained a doctoral degree in Epidemiology at the Harvard T.H.
+Since August 2020, I have been an Associate Professor in Evidence-Based Medicine at the University of Southern Denmark.
+I qualified in medicine at the Royal College of Surgeons in Ireland in 2008, and later obtained a doctoral degree in Epidemiology at the Harvard T.H.
 Chan School of Public Health, where I worked with the HSPH Program on Causal Inference.

 This website is powered by the academicpages template and hosted on GitHub pages.